 #8.
 Encourages purpose.

-These are just a few socialization tips to get you started on the road to becoming socially interactive when you have a social anxiety disorder.
+These are just a few socialization tips to get you started on becoming socially interactive when you have a social anxiety disorder.
 The most important thing to remember is that mistakes will be made, and you must forgive yourself.

 Frequently Asked Questions